stibbons1990/hex/_posts/2023-09-16-migrating-a-plex-media-server-to-kubernetes.md

 $ kubectl apply -f plex-media-server.yaml
 namespace/plexserver created
 persistentvolume/plexserver-pv-config created
+persistentvolume/plexserver-pv-data-depot created
-persistentvolume/plexserver-pv-data created
+persistentvolume/plexserver-pv-data-video created
 persistentvolumeclaim/plexserver-pvc-config created
+persistentvolumeclaim/plexserver-pvc-data-depot created
-persistentvolumeclaim/plexserver-pvc-data created
+persistentvolumeclaim/plexserver-pvc-data-video created
 deployment.apps/plexserver created
 service/plex-udp created
 service/plex-tcp created
 ```

-After about a minute the pod finds the `PersistentVolumeClaim`s and
+After about a minute the pod finds the `PersistentVolumeClaim`s and Plex is ready at
-Plex is ready at http://192.168.0.132:32400/web (LAN only, not SSL).
+http://192.168.0.128:32400/web (LAN only, no SSL).

 When accessing the new server’s web interface for the first time, log
 in and create a test library with a small body of media, just to